 Satellite Internet for Competitive Gaming

 Lag can be a serious problem for gamers.
 It's the sort of thing that puts off somebody from playing your game, even if they know how good you are and what an awesome experience it will have been when everything goes right!
-Even with precision movements using Lightning quick reactions time-and running at refresh rates over 240 Hz -if there is any lag whatsoever then all those skills won't matter as much because players could end up watching themselves in real life instead of on screen.
+Even with precision movements using Lightning quick reaction time-and running at refresh rates over 240 Hz -if there is any lag whatsoever then all those skills won't matter as much because players could end up watching themselves in real life instead of on screen.

 To ensure you can keep upskilling without interference from a laggy connection, it is critical that your latency is below 100 ms. If this isn't possible for some reason or if one's gaming PC has better components than others do, then they should strive towards getting their speeds down around 20-40ms instead so as not to cause too much hassle with training times and such while still being able to progress through levels at lightning speed!